-Will you need interpretation for multiple people in the same language at one event?
+Will you need interpretation for multiple people in the same language for one event?

-The district has a total of three (3) kits for checkout.
-Each kit comes with 12 Headsets and 1 Microphone.
-The Headsets/Microphone can be checked out for a maximum of 3 school days per request.
-To checkout interpreter headsets with microphone, please fill out the GOOGLE FORM.
-Once a request is recieved, the devices will be delivered to the person via district mail or you have the option of picking them up at the Family Center.
+- The district has a total of three kits for checkout.
+Each kit comes with 12 headsets and 1 microphone.
+The headsets/microphone can be checked out for a maximum of 3 school days per request.
+To checkout interpreter headsets with microphone, please fill out the Google Form.
+Once a request is received, the devices will be delivered to the person via district mail or you have the option of picking them up at the Family Center.